 Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
-Receipts are appropriated to the Capital Receipts Reserve from the General Fund Balance in the Movement in Reserves Statement.
+The balance of receipts is required to be credited to the Capital Receipts Reserve, and can then only be used for new capital investment or set aside to reduce the Authority's underlying need to borrow.
+Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.